-I’m Tutor Phil, and in this tutorial I’ll show you how to write great body paragraphs for an argumentative essay.
+I’m Tutor Phil, and in this tutorial I’ll show you how to write great body paragraphs in an expository essay (also known as a position essay or an argumentative essay).
+It is the most common type of an essay you have to write in college.

 If you learn how to write excellent body paragraphs,